puppetlabs/puppet-docs/source/pe/3.2/deploy_nonroot-agent.markdown

      .
 {% endhighlight %}

-7. Now, log into the console on the master and navigate to the pending node requests [TODO: link].
+7. Log into the console on the master and navigate to the pending node requests [TODO: link].
 If you think you’ll ever need to run the agent WITH root privileges, you can Accept all the pending requests.
 If you think you will never need to run the agent with root privileges, you should Reject those requests coming from root user agents and only Accept the requests from non-root user agents.

 8. You can now connect the non-root agent node to the master and get PE to configure it.
 Log into the agent as the non-root user and run `puppet agent -t`.
 PE should now run and apply the configuration specified in the catalog.
 Keep an eye on the output from the run, if you see Facter facts being created in the non-root user’s home directory, you know that you have successfully created a functional non-root agent.